Hyponatremia & Hypernatremia Nursing Diagnosis & Care Plan

 Signs and symptoms of hypernatremia occur due to the shifting of water out of the cells causing cell shrinkage and dehydration.
 Symptoms include:

-Hyponatremia or low serum sodium of less than 135 mEq/L results from a loss of sodium-containing fluids often caused by diarrhea, vomiting, and draining wounds.
-This condition can also result from excess water in relation to sodium levels like the inappropriate use of sodium-free IV fluids.
+Hyponatremia or low serum sodium of less than 135 mEq/L results from a loss of sodium-containing fluids, often caused by diarrhea, vomiting, and draining wounds.
+This condition can also result from excess water in relation to sodium levels, such as in the syndrome of inappropriate antidiuretic hormone (SIADH).

 Clinical manifestations of hyponatremia occur because of cellular swelling.
 Symptoms include: